 - Founder: Brenda F. Rosenberg

 - Best For… Nobody

 AOJ Work From Home Jobs, as the title says, offers job opportunities that will help you earn an income at home.
-It is by answering surveys on the survey websites that they will provide you with.
+It is by answering surveys on the survey websites that they will provide you.
 American Online Jobs will also offer some training on how to market your website on social media platforms and recommend other training that could help you earn more.
 They will also provide you with your website to promote and possibly get referral incentives from the survey websites.

 - Ratings: 10/100

 AOJ Work from Home Jobs provides you with survey websites that will earn you $24 to $45 per hour.
 It started in 2020, according to its website.
 There’s not much information about the people behind it.
 There’s no information about their contact details as well.

 But after further research, you will find another website, American Online Jobs, which is very similar to AOJ Work from Home Jobs.
 It was founded by Brenda F. Rosenberg in 2018 and could be the predecessor of AOJ Work from Home Jobs.
 It appears that Rosenberg has rebranded the name for some reason.
 Both websites lead you to sign up with survey websites and have the same training videos.

 How Does AOJ Work from Home Jobs Work?